 Moses’ eyes were fixed upon the promises of God.
 Like Paul (Philippians 3:7, 8), Moses voluntarily exchanged the extravagant glory and power of the present life for the less obvious invisible promises of the Lord.
 This eternal reward, one that could be seen only with the eye of faith, appealed more to Moses than the more immediate, material rewards that accompanied the throne of Egypt.

 We, too, are faced with the such temptations.
 It may be the decision to let go of ungodly relationship or a questionable career opportunity that requires compromising one’s faith in God.
 In short, living the Christian life may mean the radical decision of letting go of worldly pursuits (Matthew 10:34-36; Luke 12:51-53).

-The Lord gives His children all the power necessary to overcome the temptations of the world “we are more than conquerors through him that loved us” (Romans 8:37).
+The Lord gives His children all the power necessary to overcome the temptations of the world so that they can proclaim, “we are more than conquerors through him that loved us” (Romans 8:37).
 There is no temptation so strong, that it cannot be overcome through Christ.
-For the One who loved us enough to give Himself for us is even now living in us to continue the work of our salvation (Gal.
-2:20).
-Therefore, we can do all things through Him who strengthens us (Phil.
-4:13).
-Thus, the believers may proclaim “Thanks be to God, which giveth us the victory through our Lord Jesus Christ” (1 Cor.
-15:57).
+For the One who loved us enough to give Himself for us is even now living in us to continue the work of our salvation (Galatians 2:20).
+Therefore, we can do all things through Him who strengthens us (Philippians 4:13).
+Thus, the believers may say, “thanks be to God, who gives us the victory through our Lord Jesus Christ” (1 Corinthians 15:57).

 In His service,